 All of the berry-bearing varieties need to have a male plant nearby for pollination.

-Currently, at Bruce Nurseries, we are growing over 15 varieties of Ilex, available in all sizes from small to large to meet your landscaping needs.
+We are growing over 15 varieties of Ilex, available in all sizes.